 TFP Simply Fertility has invested significantly to ensure that our patients benefit from the very latest technology and treatment developments.
 We believe our mix of highly experienced clinicians and scientists delivers the very best chance of gaining a successful pregnancy.
 We feel so confident with our facilities and services that we are routinely able to offer the safest route to pregnancy to so many of our patients by recommending just one embryo for transfer.
 This plan delivers exceptionally high clinical pregnancy rates and maintains a low twin pregnancy rate.

 All our patients have the option of benefiting from the following:

-• Embryos can be cultured in the latest time-lapse incubator, the Embryoscope Plus for undisturbed embryo culture that gives us detailed analysis of development.
+• Embryos are cultured in the latest time-lapse incubator, the Embryoscope Plus for undisturbed embryo culture for five days that gives us detailed analysis of development.
 This ensures that the best embryos are chosen.

 • A 7 day service, transferring embryos when the embryos are ready.

 • A personalised treatment plan managed by a team of caring and highly experienced clinicians, scientists and nurses, providing support and advice all the way through the treatment plan.

 It can be a daunting process when choosing the right clinic, we have created our own guide to choosing a clinic to help you make that decision but also the HFEA does have plenty of information about choosing the right infertility clinic so that you can make an informed choice.

 When comparing different centers, information on success rates is of limited value and can be confusing.
 Advice on choosing a clinic can be found on the HFEA website: www.hfea.gov.uk/choose-a-clinic/learn-about-choosing-a-clinic/